kl2karpenko/JS-practise-NetEnt/lesson5/closure.md

 // now y is 4
 ```

-Create a function that will always return a number multiply on 3!
+Create a function that will always return a number multiply on 3.

 Write a JavaScript program to calculate the factorial of a number using 1 task, but ask user for a number to get factorial from using prompt() function.

+!!
+TODO

 Then give an answer to user after calculation is finished using alert(number);